AceRoqs/GameGems/README.md

 [Game Programming Gems 6](http://amzn.to/noFiJx) \(2006\).

 This code is targetted toward Visual C++ 2010, though it should also work with GCC.
-The master branch serves as the up-to-date version of this code.
-The gems_bugfix branch contains the code and projects as they were written for the Gems books, with minor bug fixes as necessary.
+The master branch serves as the up\-to\-date version of this code.
+The gems\_bugfix branch contains the code and projects as they were written for the Gems books, with minor bug fixes as necessary.

 The Mersenne Twister code was written in a tutorial style, and is _not_